hollyjc/HOLLYCOOPER_T2A3/README.md

 Run python3 main.py in the terminal
 The terminal will connect to Etsy using the API
-If the item is below $500.00AUD an email will be sent, and the user will be notified that the user has been sent an email, that includes the link to the amazon product.
+If the item is below $11.50 AUD an email will be sent, and the user will be notified that the user has been sent an email, that includes the link to the amazon product.